Resources for K-12 Physics

 - American Journal of Physics (AJP) - AJP publishes papers that meet the needs and intellectual interests of college and university physics teachers and students.

 - The Physics Teacher (TPT) - TPT publishes papers on the teaching of physics, and on topics such as contemporary physics, applied physics, and the history of physics—all aimed at the introductory-level teacher.

 - ComPADRE Digital Library - ComPADRE is a network of free online resource collections supporting faculty, students, and teachers in Physics and Astronomy Education.

-- AAPT eNNOUNCER - The eNNOUNCER e-newsletter is emailed to members monthly and contains upcoming dates and deadlines, member news and information, recent news from the worlds of physics and teaching, our current promotions and programs, and much more.
+- AAPT eNNOUNCER - This e-newsletter is emailed to members monthly and contains upcoming dates and deadlines, member news and information, recent news from the worlds of physics and teaching, our current promotions and programs, and much more.

 - Inside Science - This Science News Service is provided through AAPT's partnership with AIP.
 Watch our home page for daily feeds and links to stories you can use in your classroom.

-- Links to additional resources - You will find posters, guidelines, videos, international physics organizations, reports, and articles to support your physics and physical science teaching.
+- Links to additional resources - You will find posters, guidelines, videos, international physics organizations, reports, and article collections and individual articles to support your physics and physical science teaching.

 Networking and Academic Development

 - Summer and Winter National Meetings - AAPT organizes national meetings annually each winter and summer.

 - High School Physics Teachers Day - During each of the national meetings there is a special day planned with sessions and activities designed to meet the particular needs of pre-college teachers, all at a special reduced registration rate for teachers who are attending an AAPT national meeting for the first time.
 To see more, go to the national meetings page click on the upcoming meeting link and look under the program tab.

 - AAPT eMentoring - Designed to connect high school physics teachers who desire additional guidance with experienced physics teachers, this free service will help you through your first years of teaching.